What is my Primary

 Other than that, spot on article.
 Very good.

 Point taken, and many thanks for the

 correction.
-We do, however, note that a Catholic addressing a Cardinal should, in fact, address him as
+We do, however, note that a Catholic addressing a Cardinal

+recognized in forms of address.
 It is also noteworthy that the press,

 Cardinal as, "Cardinal O'Malley", thus avoiding the embarrassing

 cutesiness of presumed personal familiarity that the name, "Cardinal

 Sean", invokes.
 To wit: